sethcatts/SHC_Tome/README.md

 ### HotKeys
 Bookmarks have a hotkey associated with them.
 When the page is in focus and a relevant hotkey is pressed the bookmark is opened.

-### Quotes (Not implemented)
+### Quotes
 On page load, a random quote is placed above bookmark boxes.
-These quotes are pulled from an array.
+These quotes are pulled from an array in the user.js file.